slow-session/dev.session.nz/slowsession.md

 {% endif %}

-## Recent slow session tunes of the week
+## Recent Slow Session Focus Tunes

-These are the <span id="tunesCount"></span> tunes we've been learning over the last few months.
+These are the <span id="tunesCount"></span> tunes we've been focussing on over the last few months.

 <script>
 window.store = {